-So, what can you do as a loved one of a senior who might be having a difficult time coping during the holidays?
+So, what can you do as a loved one of a senior who might be battling elderly depression and having a difficult time coping during the holidays?

 1. Really listen to your senior loved one when they want to talk.